-The Spouse Insurance rider is an extra feature that allows you to take out coverage for your spouse as part of your existing policy instead of having your spouse take out an individual life policy.
+The Spouse Insurance rider is an extra feature or add-on that allows you to take out coverage for your spouse as part of your existing policy instead of having your spouse take out an individual life policy.
 Your spouse will have to pass a medical exam just as an individual policy.

-You can add your spouse to your policy typically with a lower death benefit and a term limit, with much less hassle and less cost compared to your spouse taking out an individual policy with that company or another company.
+You can add your spouse to your policy typically with a lower death benefit or face amount and a term limit, with much less hassle and less cost compared to your spouse taking out an individual policy with that company or another company.

 Who is Eligible?

-Anyone who works with a life insurance company that provides the spouse Insurance Rider for their given policy is eligible to take out coverage so long as they meet the policy requirements and minimum face value requirements.
+Anyone who works with a life insurance company that provides the Spouse Insurance Rider for their given policy is eligible to take out coverage as the primary insured so long as they meet the policy requirements and minimum face value requirements.
 These are going to change from one company to the next.

-If you work with Nationwide, for example, you can add the spouse Rider to your insurance policy and it provides level term insurance for your spouse but it doesn’t provide them with permanent coverage even if you already have a permanent life insurance policy.
+If you work with Nationwide insurance agents, for example, you can add the spouse Rider to your insurance policy and it provides level term insurance for your spouse, but it doesn’t provide them with permanent coverage even if you already have a permanent life insurance policy.

-There are certain points during the life of the policy where you can convert the term life insurance into a permanent life insurance policy as known as whole life policy or a universal life policy, but companies like Nationwide have certain age limits.
+There are certain points during the life of the policy where you can convert the term life insurance policy into a permanent life insurance policy as known as whole life policy or a universal life policy, but companies like Nationwide have certain insurability limits.

-In fact, if you take out this life insurance rider or your spouse the policy benefit ends once your spouse reaches a certain age or if your policy the term policy and it expires.
+In fact, if you take out this life insurance rider on your spouse, the policy benefit ends once your spouse reaches a certain age or if your policy expires.

 Who is the Spouse Term Rider Best for?

-This benefit is something that you should absolutely consider if you have a spouse who might have a high-risk class or might be older.
+This benefit rider is something that you should absolutely consider if you have a spouse who might have a high-risk class, have a terminal illness, or might be older in age.
 These things can impact the cost of a premium policy if your spouse tries to take out an individual policy.

-If you need supplemental coverage for your spouse that might also be something to consider especially if existing policies are insufficient.
-One thing to consider is that if the primary policyholder passes away, the spouse loses coverage and that benefit is no longer effective.
+If you need additional coverage for your spouse that might also be something to consider, especially if existing cash values are insufficient.
+One thing to consider is that if the primary policyholder passes away, the spouse loses coverage and that death benefit is no longer effective.

 So, the remaining spouse would have to find new coverage which will likely cost more than if they had purchased an individual policy early on.
-Similarly is the marriage ends with divorce the benefit no longer covers the spouse and they will have to find coverage on their own.
+Similarly, if the marriage ends with divorce the benefit no longer covers the spouse and they will have to find coverage on their own.

 Spouse Term Rider Pros